wbotelhos/gridy/README.txt

  * resultOption:    true                                        // Enables the presentation of details of the result.
  * resultText:      'Displaying {from} - {to} of {total} items' // Text displayed in the details of the result.
  * rows:            10                                          // Number of rows displayed on each page.
- * rowsList:        [5, 10, 25, 50, 100]                        // List with the numbers of lines availables to choose.
+ * rowsNumber:      [5, 10, 25, 50, 100] 	                    // List with the numbers of lines should be displayed.
- * rowsOption:      true                                        // Enable choose the number of rows to be displayed.
+ * rowsTarget:      null                                        // ID of the place where the rows element will be appended.
+ * scroll:          false                                       // Enables the display of the grid with scroll.
  * search:          ''                                          // Default term to be consulted.
  * searchFocus:     true                                        // Enables the automatic focus in the search field.
  * searchOption:    true                                        // Enables the search field.
  * searchText:      ''                                          // Text displayed in the search field.
- * scroll:          false                                       // Enables the display of the grid with scroll.
+ * sortersName:     []                                          // List with the names used on the sorter element.
- * sortList:        []                                          // List of the columns available for sorting.
+ * sorterWidth:     'auto'                                      // Width of the sorter element.
  * sortName:        'id'                                        // Name of the default column sorted.
- * sortOption:      true                                        // Enables the option to sort results by column.
  * sortOrder:       'asc'                                       // Order of classification.
- * sortWidth:       'auto'                                      // Width of the sort columns wrapper.
  * success:         null                                        // Function executed when the grid loads successfully.
  * template:        'template'                                  // The ID of the script template to be loaded.
  * templateStyle:   'gridy-default'                             // Name of the template style "CSS prefix".